 Check out the KCL ketchup coupon page.

-2. Use beer to make your gold shine.
+2. Use beer as a jewelry cleaner to make your gold shine.

 Pour a bit of lager on a soft, clean cloth and gently rub your ring — but not your diamond.
 Then dry the band.

-Hops used in beer brewing contain alpha acids that help to polish dirt and grime off gold.
+Hops used in beer brewing contain alpha acids that help to polish dirt and grime off gold jewelry.
 Lighter beers contain less hops, so the acidity is just right to polish the metal while protecting your ring.

 A couple things to note: Don’t use a dark ale, and make sure your jewelry is solid gold or gold plated without gemstones.